To Qualify for an Undergraduate Degree

 - all nine units of upper division GE (Areas R, S, and V).

 Undergraduate students need to check with their major departments or their college success centers when they are ready to apply for graduation.
 Students from specific majors can now apply online for graduation via their MySJSU.
 See this page for guidance: Application for Graduation web page.

-Master’s or Ed.D. degrees are available to eligible students through their MySJSU account.
+The graduation application for Master’s or doctoral degrees are available to eligible students through their MySJSU account.
 Eligible students will be messaged once they are eligible to apply online.
 A tutorial and video instructions for completing the application are available at the linked website under Graduation.